SELinuxProject/selinux-notebook/src/notebook-examples/selinux-policy/README.md

 ***tools*** - Contains the `build-sepolicy` script and man page.
 This is used to build the kernel and CIL policy files.
 It does have many hardcoded items.
-Another basic kernel policy build is avilable in the kernel source, see the *scripts/selinux/mdp* and *Documentation/admin-guide/LSM/SELinux.rst* files.
+Another basic kernel policy build is available in the kernel source, see the *scripts/selinux/mdp* and *Documentation/admin-guide/LSM/SELinux.rst* files.

 ***cil*** - Contains the CIL_Reference_Guide, Makefile to build CIL policy